derivatively-dynamos/aix-en-provence/README.md

     git checkout main       // Navigate to main branch git pull upstream main  // Get lastest changes of main branch
 ```
-## Install dependencies

-1. Navigate to the root directory and `npm install` all dependencies.

-2. This app uses dotenv, create a copy of .example-env with your preferred Port and Git Access Token.
-Rename this to .env since it is on the .gitignore.

-3. Also fill your Git Access Token into the config.js file.

-4. Lastly `npm start` to run the instance, we have included hot refresh so it is listening for changes.

 ### Tech Used:
 ![React](https://img.shields.io/badge/-React-61DAFB?logo=react&logoColor=white&style=plastic)